-In 2005, City Council approved an amendment to the Code of Ordinances which consolidated and expanded the Urban Center District and the Union Station District into a single, contiguous and larger district.
-The new Meridian Downtown Historic District runs from the railroad tracks north to 6th Street between 18th Avenue and 26th Avenue, excluding Ragsdale Survey Block 71.
+In 2005, the City Council approved an amendment to the Code of Ordinances which consolidated and expanded the Urban Center District and the Union Station District into a single, contiguous, and larger district.
+The new Meridian Downtown Historic District runs from the railroad tracks north to Sixth Street between 18th Avenue and 26th Avenue, excluding Ragsdale Survey Block 71.
 Although many building resources have been lost since 1979, the district still boasts some 130 resources considered as contributing elements to its historic character.

-The Mid-town Historic District is a collection of architectural and historically important 20th-century residences representing the houses of Meridian's wealthy industrialists, professionals and merchants, as well as the working class.
+The Mid-town Historic District is a collection of architecturally and historically important 20th-century residences representing the houses of Meridian's wealthy industrialists, professionals, and merchants, as well as the working class.
 The homes are associated with Meridian's rapid growth at the beginning of the century when the city was the center of Mississippi's railroad economy.
-The district has a greater percentage of brick structures built as an alternative to the wooden-frame residences made popular by the lumber industry and mills in Meridian.
+The district has a large number of brick structures built as an alternative to the wooden-frame residences made popular by the lumber industry and mills in Meridian.

 Although the history of the West End Historic District can be traced from Meridian's earliest days, its significance lies in its large collection of residences dating from 1890 to 1910.
 These residences are also complemented by buildings built prior to and after these dates, but this collection presents continuous streetscapes of historic buildings.
 The period of significance for West End dates from 1870 to 1936, representing the rise of Meridian from its destruction during the Civil War to the position of Mississippi's largest city.
 The steady growth of Meridian's economy made possible the westward expansion of the city.

-The Merrehope Historic District started developing after the Civil War but was subdivided ca. 1853 by city founder John T. Ball.
-Following the Civil War, Meridian's economy boomed through railroading, lumbering and textile enterprises.
+The Merrehope Historic District started developing after the Civil War but was subdivided about 1853 by city founder John T. Ball.
+Following the Civil War, Meridian's economy boomed through railroading, lumbering, and textile enterprises.
 As Meridian began to grow northward, so did the need for housing.
 The housing development period for this district was late 1860 through 1940.

 The Highlands Historic District was originally known as Missouri Ridge because Union soldiers, primarily from Missouri, camped here and were engaged in a skirmish during the Civil War.
 With the advent of Meridian's light rail streetcar system in 1883, the city began to grow northward.
 When the streetcar line reached this district, it provided transportation that allowed the area to develop.

-The Poplar Springs Historic District is a collection of residences representing the prosperity of Meridian at the turn of the 20th-century and pre-Depression era.
+The Poplar Springs Historic District is a collection of residences representing the prosperity of Meridian at the turn of the 20th century and during the pre-Depression era.
 The district developed around Poplar Springs Road (later Drive), at the time a winding country road leading into the north of the city.
-Besides the laying out of the streets and plots, hills were cut down and hollows filled.
+Streets and plots were laid out, and hills were cut down and hollows filled.
 Hundreds of shade trees were planted, and they still contribute to the streetscape of the Poplar Springs Historic District.